California Department of Public Health - Primary Health

 Residential care facilities for the elderly (adult day care centers, retirement homes, skilled nursing, etc.)

-Including, but not limited to community sites, daycare/preschool centers, employers, colleges, faith-based organizations, local health departments, sports clubs, non-profits
+Including but not limited to community sites, daycare/preschool centers, employers, colleges, faith-based organizations, local health departments, sports clubs, non-profits

 Organizations that have their own CLIA and do not need the CLIA certification from CDPH